 The key is to choose rot resistant wood such as Cedar, Redwood, or any local wood that has similar qualities, which can last 10 to 20 years.
 Certain types of pine can work, other types might be too soft.
 Talk to your local lumber yard.

-3. Gopher proof
+Gopher proof your garden.

 This is a huge plus for us.
-We have so many gophers here in our garden, and gophers LOVE many veggies.
+We have so many gophers here in our garden, and gophers LOVE veggies.

 We used metal stucco lath to line the bottom of our raised beds.
 You can also use galvanized hardware cloth like shown below from Foods for Long Life .

+We stapled ours on the inside of the raised beds.
 Chicken wire does not work as well because the holes are a bit large, and they deteriorate more quickly.

 Be careful when digging.
 If the wires are punctured, gophers will find their way in!

+This happened to us.
+Our broccoli plants started disappearing one day, and we saw the little mounds of soil – criminal evidence!
 Luckily, it’s easy to trace a gopher tunnel.
 We found the punctured spot and blocked it with large rocks.
 No more damage after that!

 If you love raised beds, you will love these 32 creative containers made from surprising materials!